All docs

 Direct downloads via Cloudflare Tunnel

-Every agent download today flows agent → Filestor backend → browser over the WebSocket connection.
-On metered hosts (Hetzner, low-tier VPS) that's two bandwidth-hits per file.
-With the tunnel handoff, the backend emits a 302 to a 5-minute presigned URL and Cloudflare ferries the bytes.
-Backend egress per download drops from to roughly one HTTP response.
+Every agent download normally flows agent - Filestor backend - browser over the WebSocket connection.
+With tunnel handoff, the backend emits a redirect to a short-lived signed URL and Cloudflare ferries the bytes.
+Backend egress per download drops to roughly one HTTP response.

 This is opt-in per agent.
-Local + R2/S3 roots aren't affected.
+Local, R2, and S3 roots are not affected.

 Prerequisites

-• A Cloudflare account with a domain you control (free tier is fine).
+• A Cloudflare account with a domain you control.

 • cloudflared installed on the agent host.

-• The agent already enrolled — filestor-agent enroll … has finished and the agent shows up in Storage → Agent.
+• The agent is already enrolled and shows up in Storage - Agent.

 1. Create a tunnel on the agent host